The Descent

 Story Breakdown

-The film presents its narrative with careful attention to pacing and character development.
+The title presents its narrative with careful attention to pacing and character development.
 After a personal tragedy, Sarah joins her friends on a caving expedition in the Appalachian Mountains.
 But when a rockfall traps them deep underground, their adventure turns into a nightmare.
 As they search for a way out, the group discovers they are not alone—lurking in the darkness are savage, cave-dwelling creatures.
 With rising tension and dwindling trust, the women must fight to survive against both the predators and each other.
 The story unfolds naturally, allowing viewers to become invested in the outcome while maintaining engagement throughout.

 Narrative Structure

-- Opening Hook: The film establishes its world and central conflict efficiently in the opening act.
+- Opening Hook: The title establishes its world and central conflict efficiently in the opening act.

 - Character Arc: The main character shows growth throughout the story, though some supporting characters could have been more fully realized.
-The arc is present but occasionally predictable.
+Shauna Macdonald's arc is present but occasionally predictable.

 - Climax & Resolution: The climax brings together the narrative threads, providing resolution while staying true to the established tone.